 Because there’s not reason NOT to sauté pears in brown butter, that’s what I did.
 After the pears are nice and soft, a good amount of brown sugar is added in, and it’s all cooked together until the pears are stick, sweet and swimming in caramel sauce.

 From there the filling acts as a sort of double duty ingredient:

 Part one: The pears fill each and every crevice of the torn bread.

 Part two: The extra caramel sauce is used to brush the surface of all the bread that’s not already saturated in caramel sauce.
 You really want make sure every single square inch is covered.

 Once the bread is super sticky and stuffed, it gets covered in cinnamon and sugar, wrapped in foil and popped into the oven until all the sugar melts and the bread becomes one gooey, melty, sweet mess.

 Consumption isn’t allowed until the warm caramel-laced bread is artfully drenched in cream cheese icing…

-Aside from the crusty, sticky, sweet top and caramel soaked bread pieces, what I really love about this, is that a lot of the apples and caramel sauce fall to the base, saturating the bottom half of the bread and then forcing you tear it apart with your hands caveman-style – and without any shame.
+Aside from the crusty, sticky, sweet top and caramel soaked bread pieces, what I really love, is a good bit of the pears and caramel sauce fall to the base, saturating the bottom half of the bread.
+It basically forces you tear it apart with your hands caveman-style – and without any shame.

 - 2 mini 8-ounce ciabatta loafs (or 1 1-pound ciabatta loaf)